DataDog/hiring-engineers/answers.md

 ![](imgs/timeboard_testmetric.png)

-The next step was to add the [anomaly](https://docs.datadoghq.com/monitors/create/types/anomaly/#overview) function
+The next step was to add the [anomaly](https://docs.datadoghq.com/monitors/create/types/anomaly/#overview) function.

 I used an example from this page to create my function to look for anomalies for my test metric , because the metric is only newly created i went with using 'basic'.